An excellent gaming desk is crucial for both your health and your gaming performance.

 Casters and lightweight aren’t just important when moving the desk to a new location.

-Routine tasks such as cleaning, hardware maintenance, cable management, and rig upgrades are more feasible when the desk can be repositioned easily.
+Routine tasks such as cleaning your PC, hardware maintenance, cable management, and rig upgrades are more feasible when the desk can be repositioned easily.

 Gaming desks may come with storage compartments or without.
 Many gamers will need at least some shelves, drawers, or cabinets, whether on or off the desk.